A Complete Guide to Salesforce Connect for Your Business

 External data source within Salesforce

-1. Specify a user-friendly name for External Data Source and a unique external data source identifier for the Name.
+1. Create an External Data Source and assign a unique identifier to it for the Name

-1. In the Type list, select Salesforce Connect: OData 4.0 or Salesforce Connect: OData 4.0, depending on what OData version your OData endpoint uses.
+2. In the Type list, select Salesforce Connect: OData 2.0 or 4.0, depending on the OData version used by your endpoint.

 Setup for External data sources

-1. Optionally configure other endpoint settings, like High Data Volume, Use Free-Text Search Expressions, etc.
+1. Optionally configure other endpoint settings, such as High Data Volume and Use Free-Text Search Expressions.

 Creating External Objects

-After you create an external data source in Salesforce, creating its external objects is very simple.
-Just click Validate and Sync, and then select the endpoint tables you want to sync and click Sync.
-Salesforce automatically creates the necessary external objects.
-Optionally, you can configure naming for them.
+Once your off-site data source is in place, setting up the corresponding objects is easy.
+Just click Validate and Sync, then select the endpoint tables you want to sync and confirm.
+Salesforce automatically builds the necessary external objects.
+Additionally, you can alter their names for a more intuitive user experience.

 Validate external data sources

-After this, you can work with these external objects in the same way as with usual Salesforce objects.
-Note that external objects have the suffix “__x” in Salesforce.
+After this, you can work with these external objects in the same way as with native ones.

 Let’s create tabs for these objects:

-1. In the menu on the left, under Platform Tools, click User Interface, and then click Tabs.
+1. Under Platform Tools, in the menu on the left, click Integrations, and then click External Data Sources

-1. In the Custom Object Tabs pane, click New.
+2. In the Custom Object Tabs pane, click New

 New custom object tab

-1. Specify the tab visibility settings and click Next.
+2. Specify the tab visibility settings and click Next

 How to Connect Databases and Cloud Apps That Don’t Support OData

-• Develop an OData server that connects to your data source directly and publishes its data as an OData endpoint yourself.
+2. Develop an OData server that directly connects to your data source and publishes its data as an OData endpoint.

 OData Endpoint wizard